aoak/Simpletun/README.md

 Simpletun
 =========

-This is a simple tunnelling program written to test tunnelling of IPv4 and IPv6 over IPv4.
+This is a simple tunnelling program written to test tunnelling of IPv4 and IPv6 over IPv4 or IPv6.
 It can use TCP or UDP as underlying protocol over which tunnelling happens.
 It can also create a persistent tun device and set its owner.

 The program uses multithreading (pthread) to read and write between two devices (tun and network).